aditisingh2811/aditisingh2811/README.md

 ---

 - 🔭 I’m currently working on web development.
-- 🌱 I’m currently learning competitive learning.
+- 🌱 I’m currently learning competitive coding using JAVA.
 - 🤔 I’m looking for help with web development.
 - 📫 Reach me on aditi28singh01@gmail.com.
 - 💻 I like coding and learning about new technologies.